StarkJohan/Balboa-GS-WiFi/README.md

 For more info on the SZ suffix controller pinout and data format, see the <a href="https://github.com/MagnusPer/Balboa-GS510SZ">MagnusPer</a> repo and for D suffix controllers the <a href="https://github.com/Shuraxxx/-Balboa-GS523DZ-with-panel-VL801D-DeluxeSerie--MQTT">Shuraxxx</a> repo.

 ### Button data
-The four buttons of the Z suffix displays are indicated by a short high pulse on the respective pins as noted in the table.
+The four buttons of the Z suffix displays each produce a short high pulse on the respective pins as noted in the table.

 ### Display data
 The display signal is made up of a clock and a data line.
 The complete data set is made up of three 7 bit chunks and one 3 bit chunk.<br />
 The first chunk is mostly unused except for the fifth bit that indicates if the heater is active.<br />
 The second and third chunk represents the two digits of the seven segment display.